Prastio to Moutti tis Kyparissias Circular Walk

 Follow the forestry road as it heads southwards and gradually upwards, then downwards to the left, ignoring all tracks off to either left or right.
 This early part of the walk is particularly good for bird watching.

-After approximately 12 minutes you will pass a small building below and to your left and, shortly after, will come to a major junction of forestry tracks (16 minutes).
+After approximately 8 minutes take a left-hand fork downhill at a junction and at 12 minutes you will pass a small building below and to your left and, shortly after, will come to a major junction of forestry tracks (16 minutes).

 You should take the right-hand fork in the picture above which is marked by a green Kyparissia Nature Trail sign.
 You will find yourself almost immediately climbing fairly steeply on a rough track with a sheer drop falling away to your left.
 There are particularly good views across Limassol and the southern coast, growing increasingly impressive as the track ascends.